 This skin condition is more common than you think.

-As a skincare specialist, I’m often asked questions about acne, sun spots and broken capillaries, all of which are very common skin conditions and not nearly half as scary as they sound.
-If you’ve ever dealt with broken capillaries, also called Spider Veins, then you know how frustrating it is to experience the accompanying redness—especially when it appears on areas of the face.
+As a skin care specialist, there are a few questions that come up time and time again– including those about acne, sun spots and (of course) broken capillaries on the face.
+If you’ve ever dealt with broken capillaries, also sometimes called Spider Veins, you know how frustrating it is to experience the accompanying redness—especially when it appears on areas of the face.

 There are many causes of facial Spider Veins; however the first step to understanding this condition is recognizing what they look like and what they are.